opsi-org/shim-review/README.md

 ### If you are using systemd-boot on arm64 or riscv, is the fix for [unverified Devicetree Blob loading](https://github.com/systemd/systemd/security/advisories/GHSA-6m6p-rjcq-334c) included?
 *******************************************************************************

-We are not using arm64 builds
+We are not using systemd-boot.

 *******************************************************************************
 ### What is the origin and full version number of your bootloader (GRUB2 or systemd-boot or other)?